dfratte/temperature-converter/README.md

 # Temperature Converter [![build](https://github.com/dfratte/temperature-converter/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/dfratte/temperature-converter/actions/workflows/main.yml)

 This application is a simple temperature converter built with React.
 It allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+It is a sample app to be used in the context of a CI/CD workshop organized by @dfratte.

 ## How It Works